Requesting a review of your parking fine

 The following are not valid reasons for the withdrawal of a parking infringement notice:

 - going for change or not having sufficient change to operate a voucher machine or parking meter

 - improper use of a parking meter/voucher machine/phone app (EasyPark) e.g. paying the wrong bay

-- being new to, or unfamiliar with, the City of Hobart, a particular road rule or offence
+- being new to, or unfamiliar with a particular Tasmanian road rule or offence

 - appointments or meetings running overtime